30 Different Types of Beetles in Texas

 21. California Root Borer Beetle

-The California Root Borer Beetle is a type of beetle found in the state of Texas.
-These beetles measure up to three inches in length and have a dark brown or black coloration.
+The California Root Borer Beetle is a type of beetle found in Texas.
+These beetles measure up to three inches long and have a dark brown or black coloration.

 The larvae of these beetles feed on the roots of plants such as trees, shrubs, and other woody plants.